ashish-d/k2f-portal-pages/installation.md

 Follow the [readme] to get started.
 It includes instructions for using this plugin with iOS and Android devices.
 Currently, the plugin supports Kandy mobile SDK 1.6 for Android and iOS.

 ### Getting Started
-This plugin defines a global `Kandy` object, which provide an easy way to interact with PhoneGap Kandy plugin.
+This plugin defines a global `Kandy` object, which provide an easy way to interact with Kandy services.
 Although the object is in the global scope, it is not available until after the `deviceready` event.
-After the `deviceready` event, you must initialize to  config and register listeners to use Kandy plugin.
+After the `deviceready` event, you must initialize configuration and register listeners to use Kandy plugin.

 ```js
     function onDeviceReady(){